 The Role of Maintenance

 Regular maintenance helps identify and address minor issues before they escalate into significant problems that could compromise the roof’s lifespan.
-For instance, if left unattended, a small leak can lead to water damage, weakening the roof structure, and costly repairs.
+For instance, a small leak can damage water, weaken the roof structure, and cause costly repairs if left unattended.

 Moreover, maintenance tasks such as cleaning the roof can prevent the buildup of debris and moisture, which can cause corrosion over time.
 This is particularly important for metal roofs in high rainfall or humidity areas.